MicrosoftDocs/query-docs/query-languages/m/table-fromlist.md

 ## Example 2

-Create a table with a single column from a List, using a custom splitter.
+Create a table from a list using a custom splitter.

 **Usage**